Skip to content

 Once assigned to a template, the MCP server flows down to every agent created from that template via the template sync flow.

-Although per-user tokens normally come from the mobile app, the admin UI does expose an Authenticate button on OAuth servers.
+Although per-user tokens normally come from Spaces/Desktop or mobile Settings, the admin UI does expose an Authenticate button on OAuth servers.
 Clicking it opens a browser popup to:

 GET /api/skills/mcp-oauth/authorize?mcpServerId=<id>&tenantSlug=<slug>&force=true